Bruce Harrell

-Bruce Allen Harrell (born October 10, 1958) is an American politician and attorney serving as the 57th and current mayor of Seattle.
+Bruce Allen Harrell (born October 10, 1958) is an American politician and attorney who was the 54th and 57th mayor of Seattle.
 He was a member of the Seattle City Council from 2008 to 2020.
 From 2016 to 2020, he was president of the city council.
-He was acting mayor of Seattle from September 13 to 18, 2017.
-He was elected mayor in his own right in the 2021 Seattle mayoral election, becoming the city's second African American mayor and its first Asian-American mayor.
+He was acting mayor of Seattle from September 13 to 18, 2017 following the resignation of Ed Murray.
+He was elected mayor in his own right in 2021, becoming the city's second African-American mayor and its first Asian-American mayor.
 In the 2025 Seattle mayoral election, he was defeated by progressive challenger Katie Wilson in his bid for reelection to a second term.

 Early life

 Harrell was born in 1958 in Seattle, to an African American father who worked for Seattle City Light and a Japanese-American mother who worked for the Seattle Public Library.
 As a child during World War II, Harrell's mother was incarcerated with her family at Minidoka internment camp in Idaho.
 Growing up, Harrell and his family lived in the Central District in Seattle in a minority neighborhood.
 He attended Garfield High School and played football there as a linebacker, being named to the all-Metro team.
 He captained the football team during his senior season, during which the team played in the 1975 Metro League championship.
 He was also named the most valuable player of his high school baseball and wrestling teams, and received nine varsity letters.
 He graduated from Garfield in 1976 as class valedictorian.
+Keith Harrell, fellow Garfield alumnus and Seattle college sports star, was his cousin.